decodelabs/wellspring/docs/meta/spec.md

 - Queue checks are **lightweight** (array comparison) and remapping is **rare** (only when order is incorrect).
 - Callable identification uses **efficient string operations** and object IDs (no reflection).
 - Deduplication uses **array key lookup** (O(1)) based on callable identity.
+- Queue remapping leverages PHP's internal array referencing to minimize memory allocations.

 ### 10.3 Gotchas & Historical Decisions

 - **Closure identity**: Closures are always considered unique, even if they have identical code, because their context (bound variables, scope) is unique.
 - **Object instance identity**: Only the same object instance is deduplicated; different instances of the same class are considered unique.
 - **Static method references**: `['Class', 'method']` and `'Class::method'` are normalized and deduplicated case-insensitively.
 - **Queue handler position**: The queue handler must run first to monitor the queue, so it's always prepended.
+If it's not first, it remaps itself to the front.
 - **SPL compatibility**: Wellspring works with direct SPL usage by monitoring and remapping the queue, but loaders registered via SPL directly get `Medium` priority.
+- **Priority enum**: PHP 8.4 backed enums automatically provide `from()` and `tryFrom()` methods, which are used to convert string priorities to enum values.

 ---